laqube/finkomek-user-app/README.md

 # Finkomek-user-app
- Finkomek is a platform that provides financial education for citizens of Kazakhstan.
-This Repo is the user application, one of projects built on microfrontend architecture of a bigger project
+ <a>Finkomek is a platform that provides financial education for citizens of Kazakhstan.
+This Repo is the user application, one of projects built on microfrontend architecture of a bigger project</a>

  # Installation and starting on local machine
  <a>Sfter cloning the repo, you should open a terminal in the root folder of the project<a>